UK's lockdown-hit arts venues to get $2B rescue package

 Tamara Roja, artistic director of the English National Ballet, said “this package gives our sector a fighting chance of survival.”

-Theaters and concert venues have not been told when they can admit audiences, and several have already announced they will close permanently.
+Theaters and concert venues haven't been told when they can admit audiences, and several major venues, including Nuffield Southampton Theatres in southern England, have already announced they will close permanently or lay off hundreds of staff.

+The rescue package is intended to help venues survive until April.
+But theaters warn they may go bust if they can’t get paying audiences through the doors until then.
+Some question why people are allowed to sit in tightly packed rows on planes but not in theaters.

+Composer and impresario Andrew Lloyd-Webber tweeted: “Great to see the Government support the arts, but what we really need is for the UK’s theatres to open safely as soon as practically possible.”

-Culture Secretary Oliver Dowden said theaters would not be able to return to normal until the need for social distancing is over — and it’s too soon to say when that will be.
+Culture Secretary Oliver Dowden said the support package would help safeguard Britain’s status as a “creative industries superpower.”
+But he said theaters wouldn't be able to return to normal until the need for social distancing was over — and it’s too soon to say when that will be.

 “I want to ensure it can happen,” he told the BBC.
 “I just want to be a bit realistic about the challenges of getting us back to that point any time soon.”